riddhigarg26/Beer-Volume/README.md

 # Beer-Volume

-Link for the second part : https://colab.research.google.com/drive/1Fv9DoUXPb8yAAaKCdpyREldhFjEERXKa
+Link for the second part (use colab to view the interactive graph) : https://colab.research.google.com/drive/1Fv9DoUXPb8yAAaKCdpyREldhFjEERXKa

 **Understanding:**
 We have to analyse the Beer Volume data and see how the growth pattern is for the dependent variable i.e Volume_KHL (Volume of the beer in hectolitres).